quilime/organelle-monome/README.md

     - Monome Basic Poly/
     - ...

-Eject the usbdrive from your computer after copying the files, and insert the Organelle's USB drive into the Organalle.
+Eject the usbdrive from your computer after copying the files, and insert the Organelle's USB drive into the Organelle.

 Attach your Organelle to a 1920 x 1080 monitor via HDMI, and plug in a mouse, keyboard, and wifi adapater with a USB hub.
 Start up the Organelle by plugging it in.
 When the Organelle boots up, you will be welcomed with an Arch Linux terminal that looks like this.